Apprentices and Trainees

 Assuming adequate progress was made in these areas, There was also the opportunity to spend time in some of the other, more technically demanding areas of the firm, such as the Race Shop, Tool Room and Metallurgy Department.

-Time in some areas, such as the Finishing, Welding and Brazing shops, was not included in the training scheme on the grounds of safety, although, in the case of the Finishing Department, the true reason might have been to curb the desire to have the most highly polished, plated and painted bike in the firm!!
+Time in some areas, such as the Finishing and Welding shops, was not included in the training scheme on the grounds of safety, although, in the case of the Finishing Department, the true reason might have been to curb the desire to have the most highly polished, plated and painted bike in the firm!!

 After the first four years of gaining experience of the working practices throughout the firm, both the management and the apprentice would have a fair idea of the most suitable department for eventual specialisation.